Showing posts with label Cannibal Creek. Show all posts

 Wednesday, March 17, 2021

-Jabez James and Maria Ann Goldsmith
+Jabez Janes and Maria Ann Goldsmith

 Jabez was born in England around 1823 and he arrived in Victoria on the Ameer in March 1852 (1).
 Also on the ship was a man listed as A. Goldsmith.
 The two men had their occupation listed as labourer.
 Two years later in July 1854, 20-year-old Mary Ann (also called Maria) Goldsmith and her 18-year-old sister Elizabeth arrived in Melbourne on the Ontario.
 Maria and her sister were born in Kent, were domestic servants and a note on the shipping record says that Maria was engaged by Mrs Woodruff of Brunswick and Elizabeth by Mrs Bathurst of Heidelberg (2).